 This could be anything, really.
-Whether you’ve faced mental health struggles, physical barriers, or learning disabilities throughout your youth — this is your opportunity to talk about how they’ve turned into a drive to explore healthy outlets and solutions.
+Whether you’ve faced mental health struggles, physical barriers, or learning disabilities throughout your youth — this is your opportunity to talk about how they’ve turned into a drive to explore solutions.

 Where the heck are you?
 How did you get there?
 Where are you going?